tddyer/mlb-statistics-web-crawler/README.md

 # MLB Stats Scraper

-A web scraper built using Scrapy from Python that gathers lifetime player statistics for all active MLB players
+A web scraper that gathers lifetime player statistics for all active MLB players

 ## Initial Tool Ideas